eos/eos/doc/use-cases.rst

 .. note::

   For technical reasons, EOS can only use uncorrelated prior PDFs.
-  The same effects a having correlated prior PDFs can be achieved by using a correlated likelihood and uniform prior PDFs.
+  The same effects as having correlated prior PDFs can be achieved by using a correlated likelihood and uniform prior PDFs.

 We carry on using the integrated branching ratios of :math:`\bar{B}^-\to D^0\left\lbrace\mu^-, \tau^-\right\rbrace\bar\nu` decays as examples.
 The largest source of theoretical uncertainty in these decays arises from the hadronic matrix elements, i.e.,